Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Conclusions

+\textbf{Understanding Hessian Structure using Kronecker Factorization:} In \sectionref{sec:hessian} We first formalize a decoupling conjecture that states the layer-wise Hessian can be approximated by the Kronecker product of the output Hessian and input auto-correlation.

-\textbf{Structure of auto-correlation:} The auto-correlation of the input is often very close to a rank 1 matrix.
-We show that when the input auto-correlation component is approximately rank 1, the layer-wise Hessians indeed have high overlap at the dimension of the layer's output, and the spectrum of the layer-wise Hessian is similar to the spectrum of the output Hessian.
-On the contrary, when the model is trained with batch normalization, the input auto-correlation matrix is much farther from rank 1 and the layer-wise Hessian often does not have the same low rank structure.
+The auto-correlation of the input is often very close to a rank 1 matrix, because the inputs for most layers have a nonzero expectation.
+We show that when the input auto-correlation component is approximately rank 1, top eigenspace of the layerwise Hessian is very similar to that of the output Hessian.
+On the contrary, when inputs have mean 0 (e.g., when the model is trained with batch normalization), the input auto-correlation matrix is much farther from rank 1 and the layer-wise Hessian often does not have the same low rank structure.

-\textbf{Structure of output Hessian:} For the output Hessian, we prove that in an over-parametrized two-layer neural network on random data, the Hessian is approximately rank $c-1$.
+In \sectionref{sec:theoretical} we prove that in an over-parametrized two-layer neural network on random data, the output Hessian is approximately rank $c-1$.
 Further, we can compute the top $c-1$ eigenspace directly from weight matrices.
-We show that this calculation can be extended to multiple layers and the result has a high overlap with the actual top eigenspace of Hessian in most settings.
+We show a similar low rank result for the layer-wise Hessian.

+\textbf{Implication on the Structure of Top Eigenspace for Hessians:} The decoupling conjecture, together with our characterizations of its two components, have surprising implications to the structure of top-eigenspace for layer-wise Hessians.
+Since the eigenvector of a Kronecker product is just the outer product of eigenvectors of its components, if we express the top eigenvectors of a layer-wise Hessian as a matrix with the same dimensions as the weight matrix, then the matrix is approximately rank 1.
+In \figureref{fig:intro_figs}.a we show the singular values of several such reshaped eigenvectors.
+Another more surprising phenomenon considers the overlap between top eigenspaces for different models.

+Consider two neural networks trained with different random initializations and potentially different hyper-parameters; their weights are usually nearly orthogonal.
+One might expect that the top eigenspace of their layer-wise Hessians are also very different.
+However, empirically one observe that the top eigenspace of the layer-wise Hessians have a very high overlap, and the overlap peaks at the dimension of the layer's output (see \figureref{fig:intro_overlap}).
+This is a direct consequence of the Kronecker product and the fact that the input auto-correlation matrix is close to rank 1.

-\textbf{Applications:} As a direct application of our results, we show that the Hessian structure can be used to improve the PAC-Bayes bound computed in \citet{dziugaite2017computing}.
+\textbf{Applications:} As a direct application of our results, in \sectionref{sec:pac} we show that the Hessian structure can be used to improve the PAC-Bayes bound computed in \citet{dziugaite2017computing}.